Peugeot 308 SW review

 It’s also irritating you can only adjust the climate control with the touchscreen.
 Rather than turn a dial, you need to navigate sub- menus and wait for the system to scroll through, which can be a distraction, especially as the display screen isn’t as responsive as rivals’.

-The new Peugeot 308 SW is lighter than most of its mainstream rivals thanks to a drastic weight saving scheme during its design in fact the estate is 140kgs lighter than the car it replaces.
+The new Peugeot 308 SW is lighter than most of its mainstream rivals thanks to a drastic weight saving scheme during its design, and the estate is 140kg lighter than the car it replaces.

 Combined with a body that has been shaped to be more aerodynamic than before and the claimed fuel economy is really exceptional.
-The BlueHDi version has a decent 118bhp but will return a claimed 88.3mpg when fitted with the ultra-low rolling resistance tyres standard on cars with 16-inch wheels.
+The 1.6 BlueHDi version has a decent 114bhp but will return a claimed 88.3mpg when fitted with the ultra-low rolling resistance tyres standard on cars with 16-inch wheels.

 The new petrol model is also quite frugal though, and because of this the brand expects it to lead the charge when it comes to private retail buyers.
 The 1.2-litre triple returns a claimed 60.1mpg and emits just 109g/km.